Accident at work? Here’s what to do

 The amount you can claim for your injuries depends on the type of injury and how long it takes to recover from it.
-You can use our Compensation Calculator to estimate how much you are entitled to.

 Your specialist personal injury (PI) solicitor will arrange for you to be examined by an independent medical expert who will prepare a report on your injuries.
 You may need more than one report depending on the nature of your injury.

 It is important that you speak to your specialise personal injury solicitor as soon as possible.
 As well as lodging the claim with your employer’s insurers she will also look to discuss rehabilitation to help you get better quicker (physiotherapy for example or even carers if your injury warrants it) and therefore back to work as quickly as possible.
 Always make sure you discuss your rehabilitation needs with your specialist solicitor.